One-Stepp/pinneyavaam/README.md

 **Pinneyavaam** is an intentionally anti-productive operating system designed to help you do absolutely anything except what you actually need to do.

-It comes with a gravity-powered cursor, a Flappy Bird that refuses to let you lose, an alarm that believes in infinite snoozing, and an AI chatbot powered by Gemini that gives you surprisingly convincing reasons to procrastinate.
+It comes with a gravity-powered cursor, a Flappy Bird that refuses to let you lose, an alarm that believes in infinite snoozing, and an AI chatbot  that gives you surprisingly convincing reasons to procrastinate.

 ### The Problem (that doesn't exist)